 The good news is, if you stay within Dunsborough you can easily get around by car or even on foot if you stay close enough to the shops.
 Click here to see highly-rated places to stay in Dunsborough!

 Alternatively, you can also stay in the neighbouring town of Quindalup for more options – Quindalup is no more than a 5-minute drive away from Dunsborough.
-I recommend the ultra-luxe 2-bedroom Caesia Studio or Eucalypt Studio by Melo for couples or families with young children (right in the heart of Dunsborough town centre), or the 3-bedroom Spindrift Beach House for larger families or friends traveling together (5-minute drive from Dunsborough town).
+I recommend the ultra-luxe 2-bedroom Caesia Studio or Eucalypt Studio by Melo for couples or families with young children (right in the heart of Dunsborough town centre).

 Best things to do in Dunsborough